How to get the most out of EPCOT with toddlers and little kids

 I also recommend it when the crowds are at their peak as even the less popular rides can get long lines then.

-Which rides have Genie+ at EPCOT?
+Which rides have Lightning Lanes at EPCOT?

-Practically all the rides at EPCOT are included in Genie+, and the ones that aren’t (apart from Cosmic Rewind) never have long lines.
-Unlike at some of the other parks, there are no character meet and greets included in Genie+, but these tend to have shorter wait times at EPCOT anyway ( see the section on meeting characters at EPCOT below).
+There are no character meet and greets included in the multi pass, but these tend to have shorter wait times at EPCOT anyway ( see the section on meeting characters at EPCOT below).

 • Disney and Pixar Short Film Festival